 Most nosebleeds look worse than they are.
-In other words, nosebleeds are messy, a little uncomfortable, and sometimes even scary, but they are usually no big deal.
+In other words, nosebleeds are messy, a little uncomfortable, and sometimes even scary, but they're usually no big deal.

-Kids can get nosebleeds once in a while or more often.
-The nosebleeds that are most common in kids usually occur near the front of the nose, on the wall separating the two sides of the nose (the septum), and usually start from just one nostril.
+A kid might get nosebleeds just once in a while or more often.
+The nosebleeds that are most common in kids usually happen near the front of the nose, on the wall separating the two sides of the nose (the septum), and usually start from just one nostril.

-Sometimes nosebleeds start further back in the nose, but this is rare and occurs mostly in older people or those who have high blood pressure or injuries to their nose or face.
+Sometimes nosebleeds start further back in the nose, but this is rare and mostly happens in older people or those who have high blood pressure or injuries to their nose or face.

-Most nosebleeds occur when little blood vessels that line the inside of your nose break and bleed.
+Most nosebleeds happen when the little blood vessels that line the inside of the nose break and bleed.
 These blood vessels are very fragile and lie very close to the surface, which makes them easy targets for injury.

 Common reasons are: